* Coco is now RESERVED. We are no longer accepting applications for Coco, thank you *

-She can jump when she gets excited so may be best suited to a family with older children.
+She can jump when she gets excited so may be best suited to a family with older children, or no children.
 She is a big, powerful pooch, a big softy, but powerful all the same.
 She can also open doors quite easily!
 Car journeys with her are a dream, usually sat or even laid in the back, not a sound from her at all.

 We have encountered a few cats on our travels, but she hasn’t really shown much interest.
 I believe she doesn’t like birds though.
 She has shown a keen interest in distant horses, and pulls to get nearer, but we haven’t been close to one yet.

 Coco likes to look out of the window if she can get to one, though doesn’t react to any passers by.
 Whilst I work, she lies on her bed, occasionally coming to me for a cuddle or play.
 In the evening she likes to snuggle with her head on your lap, she adores being adored.
 I think she would be best suited with someone who has a lot of time/attention to give her, a large garden to run around in and even a family with another dog to play with.
 Coco is a very big dog, don’t underestimate the size and power of her tail!”